-The District of Columbia has five tax categories that fall under the general sales and use tax.
-The retail sales tax rate of 5.75% is imposed on all tangible personal property sold or rented at retail in the District and on certain selected services.
+The District of Columbia has six tax categories that fall under the general sales and use tax.
+The retail sales tax rate of 6.0% is imposed on all tangible personal property sold or rented at retail in the District and on certain selected services.
 Grocery-type foods, prescription and non-prescription drugs, and professional services such as consulting, engineering, legal, and physician services, are among the items exempt from the sales tax.
 Construction materials and business purchases of public utility services are among those included.
 The Tax Revision Commission Implementation Amendment Act of 2014 (BSA Subtitle (VII) (B)) expanded the sales tax base to include some services not taxed in the District of Columba.
 These include bottled water delivery services and other direct selling establishments, carpet and upholstery cleaning services, fitness and recreational sports centers, and other personal care services such as tanning, car washes, bowling centers and billiard parlors.
 The other rate categories apply to goods and services as indicated below.
+The FY 2019 Budget Support Act of 2018, effective October 1, 2018 additionally exempts feminine hygiene products and diapers from the general retail sales tax.